xinwhyi/yolo-tf2/README.md

-Both options are available, and NOTE in case of using DarkNet [yolov3 weights](https://pjreddie.com/media/files/yolov3.weights) you must maintain the same number of [COCO classes](https://gist.github.com/AruniRC/7b3dadd004da04c80198557db5da4bda) (80 classes) as transfer learning to models with different classes will be supported in future versions of this program.
+Both options are available, and NOTE in case of using DarkNet [yolov3 weights](https://pjreddie.com/media/files/yolov3.weights) you must maintain the same number of [COCO classes](https://gist.github.com/AruniRC/7b3dadd004da04c80198557db5da4bda) (80 classes) as transfer learning to models with different classes will be supported in future versions.

 ### **csv-xml annotation parsers**